melindawinter/employee-tracker/README.md

 ## Description

-This is a command line app that uses Inquirer and MYSQL to create a CMS intended foe department and employee management.
+This is a command line app that uses Inquirer and MYSQL to create a CMS intended for department and employee management.
+To see a video of how it works and a demonstration of it used together with the mysql workbench, please click here: <https://drive.google.com/file/d/1XqFGUEvawcVPoKijm9yJnUe5JoBxZ4-q/view?usp=sharing>

 ## Table of Contents